RichardLettich/RichardLettich.github.io/_posts/2018-08-20-The_Power_Rule.md

-Other people have described it in a similar way, but I like my descripton better.
+Other people have described it in a similar way, but I like my description better.
 Hopefully this helps someone!

 If you want to ask a question, tell me why I'm wrong, or just discuss the weather feel free to email me: ```lastnamefirstinitial@etsu.edu```
 Fill in my last name and first initial obviously (to prevent spam).